weston-bailey/build-a-blockchain-lesson/README.md

 * is it nothing new?
 * or is it just buzzwords used by non technical 'bitcoin bros' ie people with enough disposable income to dumb disposable income in extremely conjectural technologies/investments with no worry
 * how can web get more 'decentralized'?
-* would 'web3' just be a shift from silicone valley having all the cards to invenstment banker bitcoin bros taking some?
+* would 'web3' just be a shift from silicone valley having all the cards to investment banker bitcoin bros taking some?
 * how can blockchain save us when the big companies can just buy up whatever new tech looks promising? (ex: Microsoft owns github)

 ## Hashing using sha256

-### What is a hashin funciton?
+### What is a hashing function?

 [from wikipedia](https://en.wikipedia.org/wiki/Cryptographic_hash_function):